-- 2E-04 for the Slab-on-Grade Building exposure scenario (Table 8). - 1E-08 for the Residential Units over Parking Structure exposure scenario (Table 9).
+• 2E-04 for the Slab-on-Grade Building exposure scenario (Table 8).

+• 1E-08 for the Residential Units over one level of parking at ground level and one level of subterranean parking (Table 9).

 Only the cancer risk estimated under the Slab-on-Grade exposure scenario exceeds the acceptable benchmark value of 1E-06.